-The taxation of individuals' income (who own a business or are a partner in a transparent partnership carrying out a business) generated by themselves or through the partnership generally depends upon their personal tax rate (tax rates up to 47.5%, including solidarity surcharge of 5.5%; and also possibly a church tax).
-However, dividend payments, as well as capital gains from the sale of shares which are realised in the context of a business, are subject to so-called partial-income procedures, so that only 60% of the income deriving from dividends or capital gains will be taxed.
+The taxation of the income of individuals (who own a business or are a partner in a transparent partnership carrying out a business), generated either by themselves or through the partnership, generally depends upon their personal tax rate; tax rates are up to 47.5%, including a solidarity surcharge of 5.5%, and also possibly a church tax.
+However, dividend payments, as well as capital gains from the sale of shares which are realised in the context of a business, are subject to so-called "partial-income procedures", so that only 60% of the income deriving from dividends or capital gains will be taxed.